HateDay: Insights from a Global Hate Speech Dataset Representative of a Day on Twitter: Discussion

-\paragraph{Implications for hate speech moderation} Our results indicate that hate speech moderation using public hate speech detection models is ineffective at curbing online hate speech at a limited cost.
-Indeed, low real-world detection performance renders fully automated moderation ineffective and potentially harmful, as it fails to protect users from hate speech while likely censoring non-hateful content, such as counter-speech, confirming concerns from past theoretical work \cite{gorwa2020algorithmic}.
-We also show that human-in-the-loop moderation based on public detection models can only effectively moderate a large share of hate speech across our languages and countries of interest at a prohibitively high annotation cost, extending past results for the Nigerian Twitter context \cite{tonneau-etal-2024-naijahate} to more languages and countries.
-Beyond financial costs, the required scale of human review also raises concerns about potential reviewer harm from repeated exposure to harmful content \cite{kirk-etal-2022-handling}.
-Our results also support the claim that detection alone will not solve the hate speech problem \cite{parker2023hate} and call for complementary solutions to this problem.
-These include preventive approaches which aim to reshape speech norms and have proven effective to curb hate speech, for instance by prompting users to reconsider harmful posts \cite{katsaros2022reconsidering}, or by confronting hate speech with counter speech \cite{munger2017tweetment,hangartner2021empathy}.
-Finally, we note that our results do not imply that hate speech moderation itself is ineffective, because social media platforms use their own private models for moderation and have access to more data which may improve performance (see Limitations).
-Yet, without access to real-world performance metrics for platform models, the effectiveness of hate speech moderation on social media remains uncertain.
+\paragraph{Implications for hate speech moderation} Our results indicate that fully automated hate speech moderation using public hate speech detection models is undesirable.
+Indeed, low real-world detection performance renders fully automated moderation ineffective and potentially harmful, as it fails to protect users from hate speech while likely removing non-hateful content, such as counter-speech.
+This reinforces concerns raised in earlier theoretical work \cite{gorwa2020algorithmic} and complements past empirical findings highlighting the limitations of hate speech detection research for content moderation \cite{ye-etal-2023-multilingual,zheng-etal-2024-hatemoderate}.
+We also show that human-in-the-loop moderation based on public detection models can effectively moderate a large share of hate speech across our languages and countries of interest but that this implies having humans review a non-trivial share of all daily content, extending past results for the Nigerian Twitter context \cite{tonneau-etal-2024-naijahate} to more languages and countries.
+Beyond financial costs, the required scale of human review also raises concerns about potential reviewer harm from repeated exposure to harmful content \cite{roberts2016commercial,kirk-etal-2022-handling}.
+Our results support the claim that detection alone will not solve the hate speech problem \cite{parker2023hate} and call for complementary solutions.
+These include preventive approaches that aim to reshape speech norms and have proven effective in curbing hate speech, for instance by prompting users to reconsider harmful posts \cite{katsaros2022reconsidering} or by confronting hate speech with counter speech \cite{munger2017tweetment,hangartner2021empathy}.